Upper-level living-learning communities

 Woodman House

-Friendship houses provide students with the opportunity to establish an intentional community, within the larger Earlham community, based on shared social, academic or service-based interests.
-Unlike the theme communities, Friendship communities need not be connected with an academic department.
+Social & service communities provide students with the opportunity to establish an intentional community, within the larger Earlham community, based on shared social, academic, or service interests.
+Unlike the theme communities, social & service communities need not be connected with an academic department.
 Proposals that promote service, shared responsibility for house activities and academic success are strongly preferred.
-Friendship communities should bear in mind the College’s priorities on sustainability, wellness and living respectfully with our greater community.
+Social & service communities should bear in mind the College’s priorities on sustainability, wellness and living respectfully with our greater community.

 Note: The following houses have central air conditioning: 417 College Avenue, Blue Shutters, Garner, Marshall and Woodman.
 Other houses listed have no central air conditioning; window or portable A/C units not allowed due to electrical safety concerns.